Steven Norris: Equality issues

-Norris was a pioneer for equality for gays and lesbians before the law as a Member of Parliament and later as a Mayoral candidate.
+Norris was a pioneer for equality for gays and lesbians before the law as a member of parliament and later as a mayoral candidate.
 In particular, Norris took the step of writing to the Conservative Party Chairman Chris Patten to suggest that the party include an equal age of consent in its next election manifesto.
 This change in the law was eventually achieved in 2001 under the Blair government.

 Additionally, Norris registered the Conservative Parliamentary Group for Homosexual Law Reform with the party's whips office and the 1922 Committee.
 Realising that the party would not make a manifesto commitment to age of consent equality, the group decided to lobby individual ministers and departments with an agenda for change.
 This included a review of the 1967 Sexual Offences Act to allow for an equal age of consent, as well as allowing gays and lesbians to serve openly in the armed forces; supporting a more liberal prosecution policy in Scotland; enforcement of existing Home Office advice against police entrapment and a more positive image for the Conservative Party on equality issues.
-Norris also was one of a handful of prominent Tories who lobbied against the discriminatory Section 28, ostensibly intended by its supporters to outlaw the teaching of homosexuality in schools, later was repealed by the Blair government and renounced by the Conservative Party under David Cameron.
+Norris also was one of a handful of prominent Tories who lobbied against Section 28, intended by its supporters to outlaw the teaching of homosexuality in schools, which later was repealed by the Blair government and renounced by the Conservative Party under David Cameron.
 At the time of repeal, Norris opposed then leader William Hague’s support of the measure.